SHAPO0/Mini-Project-Battle-Ships/README.md

 # Mini-Project-Battle-Ships
+MINI PROJECT BATTLE SHIPS GAME JAVA PROGRAM

 This project will help you get more familiar with arrays.
 You will be recreating the game of battleships.
 A player will place 5 of their ships on a 10 by 10 grid.
 The computer player will deploy five ships on the same grid.
 Once the game starts the player and computer take turns, trying to sink each other's ships by guessing the coordinates to "attack".
 The game ends when either the player or computer has no ships left.

 - Step 1 - Create the ocean map (Line 7 to 20 & Line 45 to 75)
 - Step 2 - Deploy player's ships (Line 77 to 104)